roman-milk/roman-milk.github.io/becky-was-bad.md

+===

- ****** Becky Was Bad (B) ****** byJust_Plain_Bob© She had worked on me for over two weeks to talk me into coming to this party and I had to admit that my reservations about meeting and getting along with her co-workers were groundless.
+She had worked on me for over two weeks to talk me into coming to this party and I had to admit that my reservations about meeting and getting along with her co-workers were groundless.
 I was getting along great with them although I did wonder why the women, especially those talking in groups, kept looking my way.
 I kept wondering if I'd left my fly open.
 The men there seemed to be mostly my age and in talking with them I found that we had a lot in common.
 Several were old car buffs and they wanted to talk about the problems I had encountered, and was still encountering, in rebuilding my 1965 Mustang.
 All of them seemed to be sports nuts and with our fair city having five professional sports teams (if you count soccer) there was plenty to talk about.
 They were a very friendly bunch and went out of their way to help me fit in.
 I knew that my wife Becky was going to be in a major "I told you so" mood when we got home that night and I resigned myself to it.

  ++++++++++++